 \section{Abstract}

 Non-convex optimization is ubiquitous in machine learning.
-The Majorization-Minimization (MM) procedure systematically optimizes non-convex functions through an iterative construction and optimization of upper bounds on the objective function.
-The bound at each iteration is required to \emph{touch} the objective function at the optimizer of the previous bound.
+Majorization-Minimization (MM) is a powerful iterative procedure for optimizing non-convex functions that works by optimizing a sequence of bounds on the function.
+In MM, the bound at each iteration is required to \emph{touch} the objective function at the optimizer of the previous bound.
 We show that this touching constraint is unnecessary and overly restrictive.
-We generalize MM by relaxing this constraint, and propose a new optimization framework, named Generalized Majorization-Minimization (\ourmethod) that is more flexible compared to MM.
-For instance, it can incorporate application-specific biases into the optimization procedure without changing the objective function.
+We generalize MM by relaxing this constraint, and propose a new optimization framework, named Generalized Majorization-Minimization (\ourmethod), that is more flexible.
+For instance, \ourmethod can incorporate application-specific biases into the optimization procedure without changing the objective function.
 We derive \ourmethod algorithms for several latent variable models and show empirically that they consistently outperform their MM counterparts in optimizing non-convex objectives.
 In particular, \ourmethod algorithms appear to be less sensitive to initialization.